Projected gradient methods for nonconvex and stochastic smooth optimization: new complexities and auto-conditioned stepsizes: Projected gradient methods for nonconvex optimization

 In this subsection, we consider a parameter-free variant of the PG method, which does not require any prior knowledge of the upper curvature $L$ or lower curvature $l$.
 Meanwhile, the algorithm is also free of any line search or backtracking procedures.

 In Algorithm~\ref{alg_1}, the quantity $L_0$ can be determined by simply choosing two points in $X$ and computing a local smoothness factor using \eqref{evaluate_L_t}.
-In the following iterations, we calculate in \eqref{evaluate_L_t} the local smoothness estimator $L_t$ whenever the search point $x_t$ becomes available, and the new stepsize will be determined purely by the past local smoothness estimations.
+In the following iterations, we calculate in \eqref{evaluate_L_t} the local smoothness estimator $L_t$ whenever the search point $x_t$ becomes available, and the new stepsize will be determined purely by the past local smoothness estimations. {Here, computing the local smoothness estimator $L_t$ requires both function value and gradient information, which may introduce additional computation.
+However, in most cases, estimating the function value is no more expensive than estimating the gradient\footnote{Similar arguments also apply in the stochastic setting.}.
+Therefore, our scheme does not significantly increase either the per-iteration cost or the total amount of elementary computations.
+On the other hand, recall that we adopt the convention $\tfrac{0}{0} = 0$, so $L_t = 0$ when $x_t = x_{t-1}$.
+In numerical implementations, when $x_t$ is very close to $x_{t-1}$, we may add a small constant, e.g., $10^{-10}$, to the denominator of \eqref{evaluate_L_t} for numerical stability, which is adopted in Section~\ref{sec_numerics}. }

 It is important to note that by only using past local Lipschitz estimators, we may underestimate the local Lipschitz constant, especially when this constant increases sharply at the current search point.
 Consequently, the AC-PG method cannot always ensure a decrease in the function value.
 However, it is worth highlighting that the function value only increases in a limited number of iterations, and the total magnitude of these increases can be appropriately bounded, as they form a summable sequence.
 To this end, we partition the iterations $\{x_0, x_1, x_2, ..., x_k\}$ into distinct segments, initiating a new segment whenever there exists a sudden increase in $L_t$ such that $L_t > \tfrac{3}{2}\hat L_{t-1}$.
 Specifically, the iterates $\{x_0, x_1, x_2, ..., x_k\}$ are divided into $m$ segments, each with a length of $s_i$, $i=1, \ldots, m$: